TheCSharpAcademy/CodeReviews.Console.HabitTracker/README.md

 # Challenges

 - It was my first time using SQL and by extension SQLite.
-I had to learn the basic syntax and what I could and could not do with it.
+I had to learn the basic syntax and use it to access the database and retrieve the exact information I wanted.
+Overall it was a great introduction, and got me curious to keep working with it.
 -

 # Lessons learned

-- I got more used to implmenting classes from the start, which helped me manage the growing complexity of the code.
+- I got more used to implementing classes from the start, which helped me manage the growing complexity of the code.
+- As I keep using Visual Studio, I learn more "tricks" that help me speed up the development proccess.
+- Method overloading is a great resource for simplicity

+# Areas to improve

+- Although in this project, I've only used git to essentiatly save my work, I still want to learn more on how to use it.
+- I need to improve my efficiency debugging.
+Altough I know how to use some of Visual Studio debugging features, I'm not proficient with them so I end up reverting to testing most things by running the program from the start.
+-

 # Resources Used